ZjuMachine/PV-power/README.md

 ## News

+- **2026-04-23**: We have uploaded the full dataset in: https://huggingface.co/datasets/yujiaA/AI-PVOD
 - **2026-04-16**: This paper has been accepted by **Nature Communications**.
 - **2025-12-03**: We have added a new dataset, called AI-PVOD, including the AI weather model forecast data in PV power forecasting.
 The readers can get it from: